PhD in Mechanical Engineering

 - A PhD candidate is expected to prepare and carry out an independent and original research project in partial fulfillment of the dissertation requirement.

-- The dissertation committee must consist of College of Engineering (tenured or tenure-earning) faculty.
+- The Dissertation Committee must consist of College of Engineering (tenured or tenure-earning) faculty.

 Final Oral Examination

-- Students shall present themselves for a final oral examination in which they must defend their dissertation as a worthy contribution to knowledge in their fields and demonstrate mastery of their field of specialization as related to the dissertation.
+- Students shall present themselves for a final oral examination in which they must defend their dissertation as a worthy contribution to knowledge in their field and demonstrate mastery of their field of specialization as related to the dissertation.

-- The Examining Committee is composed of at least five members of which two must be (tenured or tenure-earning) faculty from the student’s academic department/division.
+- The Examining Committee is composed of at least five members, of which two must be (tenured or tenure-earning) faculty from the student’s academic department/division.

 Time Limit